Chnapy/create-react-app/README.md

 # Create React App [![Build Status](https://dev.azure.com/facebook/create-react-app/_apis/build/status/facebook.create-react-app?branchName=master)](https://dev.azure.com/facebook/create-react-app/_build/latest?definitionId=1&branchName=master) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)](https://github.com/facebook/create-react-app/blob/master/CONTRIBUTING.md)

+> ## This project is forked for [timeflies](https://github.com/Chnapy/timeflies)
+>
+> Diffs from the source repo:
+>
+> - Webpack config: do not inject JSON files in the bundle, they are loaded by the file-loader in `static/media/`.
+By importing them we get a path, like for images.
+> - Typescript config: `resolveJSONModule` set to `false`, to get `string` as JSON import type.
+Also `tsconfig.json` is not written anymore on start, even if the config do not respect wanted values.
+Still have console logs.

 Create React apps with no build configuration.

 - [Creating an App](#creating-an-app) – How to create a new app.